FIFA 97: Reception

 Reviews for the Saturn port were more uniformly middling.
 Critics often compared it unfavorably to Sega Worldwide Soccer 97.
 GamePro also noted that the graphics and audio are inferior to those of the PlayStation version.
 Saturn Power mentioned numerous aggravations with the controls and configurations, and summarized it as "Almost perversely entertaining for a game as flawed as it is."
 Sega Saturn Magazine's Rich Leadbetter found the AI too heavily flawed to provide an accurate simulation of soccer.
 Like Price, he deemed the game enjoyable despite its flaws, but concluded Sega Worldwide Soccer '97 to be indisputably a wiser purchase.

 The Genesis and Super NES versions were reviewed in GamePro by two different critics.
 Both concluded that the game is a must-have for newcomers to the series, but that FIFA fans would likely find the game redundant due to the minimal change from previous installments.

 GamePro also ran a brief review of the Game Boy version, praising it for managing easy-to-follow graphics despite the small screen.
 They added, "The gameplay isn't exactly speedy – the sprites lope downfield at a sluggish pace – but it's fun working your way through a lengthy tournament to the championship.
+In 1998, Saturn Power ranked the game 95th on their Top 100 Sega Saturn Games.
+They found the game to be an improvement over its predecessor although it still has some flaws.